fallen-icarus/cardano-loans/README.md

 can be dropped.

 The active beacon script will assume *all* valid negotiation inputs are meant to be for acceptances.
 This dramatically simplifies the logic.
+The script also tightly controls what negotiation beacons can be minted/burned; no new outputs with negotiation beacons can be created.

-The ask inputs are not compared against the offer inputs because the borrower must manually accept the offer, and is therefore already explicitly consenting to the offer's terms.
+The ask inputs are *not* compared against the offer inputs because the borrower must manually accept the offer, and is therefore already explicitly consenting to the offer's terms.
 As a plus, if the lender made a counter-offer, the borrower can immediately accept it; this would not be possible if the borrower's Ask UTxO had to match the offer accepted (the borrower would first have to update